Gystre/Kyle-Board/README.md

 -   standardize input validation on backend (dunno figure out smthn lol) (ended up using yup)
 -   login, register, and forgot password system

+## Bugs

+-   deleting post created by socket deletes on server but not on client

 #### Misc

 Dump database schema